geo-mak/interconnect/README.md

 > **⚠️ This project is in early development stage.**

 ## Features
+- No clunky interface generation or schema definitions: a schema is any encodable type, and Rust’s compile-time monomorphization is used to specialize interfaces.
 - Asynchronous with bidirectional communication.
 - Layered extensible architecture with high efficiency abstractions and clear semantics.
 - Lightweight message format.